shiraji/GradleConfirmation/README.md

 This plugin shows a confirmation dialog before executing gradle tasks.

+## How to disable confirmation specific gradle task?

+In some projects, running tests, showing help, or building project may not affect anything.

 ## Installation

 Use the IDE's plugin manager to install the latest version of the plugin.